 As an experienced climber, you can complete the trek in less than 14 days.
 However, make sure you don’t compromise on your acclimatization days.
 It may be the difference between a successful trip and returning home halfway.

-To be adequately prepared for your adventure, make sure you’ve checked all the boxes of your Everest packing list.
+To be adequately prepared for your adventure, make sure you’ve checked all the boxes of your Everest base camp trek packing list.
 Don’t forget to double-check the cost of the Everest Base Camp Trek, and be prepared accordingly for any emergencies.